LGMAKENA/Phase-1-Recipe-project/README.md

  The idea behind this is to solve the problem of lacking recipes of creating different meals in ease.

 ## Proposed Solution
-The application contains different recipes for different foods and how to prepare them.
+Creating different recipes for different foods and how to prepare them.

 ## Objectives